dumbeau/TimeLineClick/README.txt

 3. Copy the function into a new AHK script (or use one of the example scripts).

 4. If using on a new program, acquire reference images for the function to look for, must be a graphic that moves with the timeline.
+Note that these images are subject to system scaling.
 Save this image next to or in a folder next to the script.
 I already have the images for Resolve and FL Studio in the examples.

 5. Fill in the function parameters.
 	- First is the pointer to the reference image, refer to the example.